kimlehtinen/kimlehtinen.com/content/blog/task-based-containers-using-kubernetes-jobs/index.md

 draft: false
 categories: ["Containers", "Kubernetes"]
 tags: ["Containers", "Kubernetes", "Python"]
+description: "Using Kubernetes Jobs for running task-based container workloads at scale, that are able to scale and run for a long time."
 ---

 Containers are widely used for deploying and running applications.
 There are several benefits for containerizing applications.
 They offer a consistent environment for applications to be deployed to together with their dependencies.
 Containers are able to isolate workloads, and guarantee a certain amount of resources for each workload.
 In addition, they can be created fast, on the fly.
 This makes containers good for running resource-intensive workloads.